• Skip to primary navigation

 Instructions

-• Whip Heavy Whipping Cream until stiff peaks appear.
+• Whip heavy whipping cream until stiff peaks appear.
 OPTIONAL: You can add a bit of powdered sugar for extra sweetness and a little stability, or a little vanilla or almond extract for some extra flavor, but you don’t need to.

 • OPTIONAL: If you have an extra minute to spare, mash up about ¼ of the blueberries with a fork and toss with a little sugar and lemon juice.
 Stir the rest of the berries in this mix to help them macerate (i.e. get juicy and delicious) a bit before layering them in the jars.
+Otherwise, as long as they're clean, they're good to use!

 • Layer your chosen vessel(s) with cookie crumbs, lemon whipped cream, then blueberries.
 Make sure to make your layers thick enough to see separate layers through the glass.
 Repeat at least once.
+Serve straightaway, or wait for up to 4 hours.

 Notes